improsec/ImprosecPasswordFilter/README.md

 ## Usage

-Once installed on a server, the filter will hook into the LSASS validation cycle and reject any password change involving passwords that are present in the blacklist.
+Once installed on a server, the filter will hook into the LSASS validation cycle and reject any password change involving passwords that are present in the list of disallowed pass phrases.

 ## Authors
 * [**Valdemar Carøe**](https://github.com/st4ckh0und)